 Initial fire safety report

-The certifying authority is required to request an initial fire safety report (IFSR) from Fire & Rescue NSW (FRNSW) and consider any conditions prior to issuing a construction certificate (CC) for building works that includes an alternative solution involving any Category 2 fire safety provision.
+The certifying authority is required to request an initial fire safety report (IFSR) from Fire and Rescue NSW (FRNSW) and consider any conditions prior to issuing a construction certificate (CC) for building works that includes an alternative solution involving any Category 2 fire safety provision.

 The certifying authority should use the initial fire safety report application form.
 The certifying authority should check the EPandA Reg. savings and transitional provisions to determine the applicability of new provisions on existing consent.
 FRNSW will notify the certifying authority within 10 days if an IFSR will be provided or not.
 If being provided, FRNSW will provide the IFSR to the certifying authority within 28 days after the document receipt date.